-

 Driving commercial vehicles involves a great deal of responsibility.
 For this reason, an OWI offense (operating while intoxicated by drugs or alcohol) is punished quite severely.

-A driver with a CDL will lose his commercial driving privileges for one year if he is convicted of driving while under the influence of drugs or alcohol or driving with a blood alcohol concentration (BAC) of 0.04% or above (not 0.08%).
-If the offense occurs while he is transporting hazardous materials, his license will be revoked for three years.
-A second offense will result in an automatic lifetime disqualification.
+A driver with a CDL will lose his commercial driving privileges for 1 year if he is convicted of driving while under the influence of drugs or alcohol or driving with a blood alcohol concentration (BAC) of 0.04% or above.
+If the offense occurs while he is transporting hazardous materials, his license will be revoked for 3 years.
+A 2nd offense will result in an automatic lifetime disqualification.

 If you are convicted of an OWI, a work permit may not be used for operation of a commercial vehicle.
 To reinstate your license after a conviction, you'll need to retake the driving exam and written knowledge test.